<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Expanded Support Network

-Kids get to build new relationships, add step-siblings, grandparents or uncles and aunts to their family network.
+Kids get to build new relationships and add step-siblings, grandparents, or uncles and aunts to their family network.

 Kids in stepfamilies learn to accept change, communicate better and develop emotional intelligence through shared experiences.